andyli/blog/content/posts/2011/2011-06-01_creating-generative-art-in-haxe-and-openframeworks-may-2011.md

 backward.
 [!["20110504_211026 by on_the_wings, on Flickr"](http://farm6.static.flickr.com/5142/5686582667_8fcba9d92f_z.jpg)](http://www.flickr.com/photos/andy-li/5686582667/)

-Keeped changing the spread implementation.
-This one keep increasing its hue from the center with a probability of reseting itself (to red).
+Kept changing the spread implementation.
+This one keep increasing its hue from the center with a probability of resetting itself (to red).
 [!["20110505_051547 by on_the_wings, on Flickr"](http://farm6.static.flickr.com/5110/5687880919_e45c27c5a8_z.jpg)](http://www.flickr.com/photos/andy-li/5687880919/)

 Made the spread much more unstable and let there be more than one